getzola/zola/docs/content/documentation/content/multilingual.md

 configuration.

 ## Content
-Once the languages are added in, you can start to translate your content.
+Once the languages have been added, you can start to translate your content.
 Zola uses the filename to detect the language:

 - `content/an-article.md`: this will be the default language